horizon-research/Real-Time-Spatio-Temporal-LiDAR-Point-Cloud-Compression/README.md

 ## Related

 For more experimental data, please check out raw data from [KITTI](http://www.cvlibs.net/datasets/kitti/).
-You can directly use the Velodyne data directly, just need to specify the data path and input data names.
+You can directly use the Velodyne data directly, just need to specify the data path and input data names during encoding and decoding.

 You can also check out:
   - [PCL library](http://docs.pointclouds.org/trunk/index.html): a open-sourced point cloud library.